Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 Brand Ambassadors of Parle

 Parle has signed many brand ambassadors over the years for its products.
 These include personalities mostly from Bollywood & related industries.
 These ambassadors have helped Parle spread its message across the globe.
-Each Parle brand ambassador is an individual with their own unique story to tell about a Parle product which has helped immensely in the growth of the respective brands.
+Each Parle brand ambassador is an individual with their own unique story to tell about a Parle product that has helped immensely in the growth of the respective brands.

-It has currently signed Twinkle Khanna for the Milano brand, Amitabh Bachchan for Gold Star Cookies and Ahsaas Channa for Melody Chocolate.
+It has currently signed Twinkle Khanna for the Milano brand, Amitabh Bachchan for Gold Star Cookies, and Ahsaas Channa for Melody Chocolate.

 Marketing Strategy of Parle - A Case Study - Brand Ambassadors